neo-ngd/NEO-Tutorial/en/6-persistence/README.md

 }
 ```

 The resulting contract is a byte array.
-This byte array is converted to script-hash using the hash functions described earlier (RIPMED160 specifically):
+This byte array is converted to script-hash using the hash functions described earlier (RIPMED160):

 ``` CSharp
 // https://github.com/neo-project/neo/blob/41caff115c28d6c7665b2a7ac72967e7ce82e921/neo/SmartContract/Helper.cs#L82